 Only Jesus can give you that peace, and it's a paradoxical peace because it's free—you can't earn it or buy it.

 My boss thought for a moment, then he said something that saddens me to this day: "I couldn't do that, Michael.
 I could never surrender my will to anyone."
 I had a number of talks with this man while I worked at the phone company.
-I found out that he knew the Christian Gospel, and he occasionally went to church—but he had never surrendered his life to the Lord.
+I found out that he knew the Christian Gospel and occasionally went to church—but he had never surrendered his life to the Lord.
 He was unwilling to put God in charge of his life.

 He saw with his own eyes that surrendering to Christ had brought peace to my life—a peace that passes understanding, a peace that he himself could not understand.
 Though he wanted that peace, he refused to pay the price of surrendering himself to God.